Technology-Notes/Distributed-Systems-Complete/README.md

 >Price wise S3 is 4-5 times less cheaper.

+### Intro to DynamoDB

-**Amazon DynamoDB**-- is a fast and flexible NoSQL database service for all applications.
+> **Amazon DynamoDB** is a fast and flexible NoSQL database service for all applications that need consistent,single-digit millisecond latency at any scale.
+> It is fully managed database and supports both document and key-value data models.

+Following things were learned in this tutorial:

->created an Amazon DynamoDB table
+> Create Amazon DynamoDB table:
+1. Here, I crreated a table named music.
+The table make use of Primary key and Sort Key to uniquely identify each item in a Dynamo DB table.
+2. After adding table name, primary key*e.g. artist which is string* with the usage of add sort key to finally create a table.

->Entered data into an Amazon DynamoDB table*i.e by adding sequential items* plus edited the table data.
+> Enter data into an Amazon DynamoDB table:

->Queried an Amazon DynamDB table*using scan/query* we can easily find data.
-It's certain that query is faster than scaning
+1. we can add unlimited data into dynamoDB where attribute(*has a field/value*) is the fundamental or smallest entity.
+2. The entry of data is only dependent on primary/sort keys.
+3. Using **items** tab we can create items and append required attributes.

+> Modifying Existing data
+1. Using **Psy**, we can change field values.

+> Query an Amazon DynamoDB table:

+1. Query can be done by using **query** or **scan**.
+2. query is a faster option as it is based on priary eeys and is fully indexed.

+> Delete an Amazon DynamoDB table:
+1. Simply click Delete table to delete it.

 ## Deploy a Node.js Web App